SeismicSystems/summit/docs/commonware-dependencies.md

 Summit leverages the [Commonware library](https://commonware.xyz) extensively for consensus, cryptography, networking, and storage primitives.
 This document provides a comprehensive analysis of how Commonware components are integrated and used.

-## Commonware Overview

-Commonware is a collection of battle-tested blockchain primitives designed for building high-performance consensus systems.
-Summit uses Commonware to avoid reimplementing complex consensus and cryptographic logic.

 ## Core Dependencies

 ### 1. Consensus (`commonware-consensus`)